 A soft skill is a personal attribute that supports situational awareness and enhances an individual's ability to get a job done.
 The term soft skills is often used as a synonym for people skills or emotional intelligence.
 Unlike hard skills, which describe a person's technical ability to perform a specifically-defined task, soft skills are broadly applicable across job titles and industries.
-It's often said that while hard skills might get someone an interview, soft skills will help that person get (and keep) the job.
+It's often said that while hard skills might get someone an interview, soft skills will help that person get and keep the job.

 When an employee with a high level of emotional intelligence has good communication skills and interpersonal skills, they are more likely to be able to clearly articulate goals and lead a team in a positive manner.
-This is especially important for multimember, multidisciplinary teams that are geographically and/or cultural dispersed.

 For businesses that have a customer service/relations component, strong soft skills are a way to ensure a positive relationship between customer and company without providing extensive training.
 Here are several other examples of soft skills that company leaders value:

 - honesty and integrity

 - ability to make good decisions

 - communication skills